 Peanut butter is rich in protein and healthy fats, whereas the egg contributes even more protein and healthy fats, iron, folate, riboflavin, selenium, vitamin A, and vitamin B12.

 Bananas are high in potassium, fiber, and biotin.
 There are approximately 128 calories in each peanut butter and banana biscuit.
-You can also add a bit of pet-friendly CBD like CBD gummies for your pet to make them more energetic than ever.

 - One egg